Glibbly/ai-case-study/README.md

 Palo Alto Networks, founded in 2005, is a leading cybersecurity company headquartered in Santa Clara, California.
 The company focuses on providing advanced security solutions through its innovative technology, including firewalls, cloud security, and threat intelligence.

+### Company History

+Palo Alto Networks was established by Nir Zuk, a former engineer at Check Point Software Technologies.
+The company's initial offering, a next-generation firewall, was introduced in 2007.
+Since then, it has expanded its product portfolio through strategic acquisitions, including Cyvera (2014) and Demisto (2018).

 ### Business Metrics

 Palo Alto Networks has demonstrated impressive growth, reporting revenues exceeding $5 billion in the last fiscal year.